 - National Park fees

-- Standard Accommodation: 8 nights dorm accommodation with shared facilities, 8 nights camping and 4 nights bush camping with limited facilities.
+Standard Accommodation: 8 nights dorm accommodation with shared facilities, 8 nights camping, 4 nights bush camping with limited facilities

-- Upgrade Accommodation: 5 nights dorm accommodation with shared facilities, 4 nights camping, 4 nights private ensuite room, 4 nights bush camping and 3 nights safari tent.
+Upgrade Accommodation (subject to availability at the time of booking): 5 nights private room (twin, double, or single) with shared facilities, 4 nights private ensuite room, 4 nights camping, 4 nights bush camping with limited facilities, 3 nights safari tent

 What to bring